Sedge family (Cyperaceae)

 Cultivation: The preference is light to medium shade and consistently damp soil with some organic matter.
 This sedge is typically found in protected areas where the temperature is cool and the humidity is high.

-Range & Habitat: Plantain-Leaved Sedge is a rare plant in Illinois; it was collected in Cook County over a century ago, and more recently it was discovered in Johnson County in southern Illinois (see Distribution Map).
+Range & Habitat: The native Plantain-Leaved Sedge is a rare plant in Illinois; it was collected in Cook County over a century ago, and more recently it was discovered in Johnson County in southern Illinois (see Distribution Map).
 Illinois lies at the western range limit of this species; it is more common in areas to the east of the state.
 Habitats include rich deciduous woodlands, wooded slopes and ravines, and canyon-like gorges in wooded mountainous areas.
 This sedge and many ferns prefer the same kinds of habitat and can be found growing in proximity to each other.

 Photographic Location: A sandstone ravine at Shades State Park in west-central Indiana.